lilitpghs/credit-card-fraud-detection/README.md

 **Insight:**

-     - Local explanation plots further illustrate how combinations of feature values jointly influence predictions, providing intuitive insight into how fraud risk accumulates across multiple signals.
+     - Force plots visualize how multiple features jointly push predictions toward fraud or legitimacy, offering intuitive insight into cumulative risk formation.

 ### Key Takeaway

-Rather than treating fraud detection as a purely predictive task, this project frames it as a decision-making problem, where model performance, interpretability, and operational trade-offs must be considered together.
+Fraud detection is not merely a prediction task.
+It is a cost-sensitive decision problem where evaluation metrics, thresholds, and explainability matter as much as model accuracy.

+This project demonstrates how combining robust models with careful evaluation and transparent explanations leads to fraud detection systems that are not only effective, but also trustworthy and operationally viable.

 ### Tools & Technologies

-Python, Pandas, NumPy
+- Python, Pandas, NumPy

-Scikit-learn
+- Scikit-learn

-XGBoost
+- XGBoost

-SHAP
+- SHAP

-Matplotlib
+- Matplotlib

 ## Repository Structure